ahagen10/Python-Computational-Geometry/README.md

 # Python-Computational-Geometry

-Description: This project required students to utilize previous learnings to create code that resembles the fundamentals of CAD software.
+Description: This project required students to utilize course learnings to create code that resembles the fundamentals of CAD software.
 For simplicity, this project focused on computing in two dimensions; though, the same algorithms would be utilized for three dimensions.

 Goals:
 - Use calculus to create computational geometric algorithms